Function: The First Step is Defining It

 But we’re closer than we’ve ever been.
 A grassroots movement of forward-thinking professionals has decided to be more professional than current certification require.
 Like them, I still push myself to do my part and continually ask myself if I’ve accomplished the goals outlined in the opening bullet points.

 The reason I have pushed this line of thinking is because my profession did not really own function or have a practical tool to baseline movement.
 I was more compelled to change my profession and myself than defend the comfortable status my credentials provided.
 I want tomorrow’s PT, PTA, DC, MD, ATC, personal trainer and strength coach to collectively be more than we are today.
 This starts with standards, clarity, defined purpose and communication.
 If pilots and surgeons use checklists to save lives why don’t we use them to improve the quality of those same lives.
-I did not write this to be popular—I wrote it because it’s important…10 years from now.
+I did not write this to be popular—I wrote it because it’s important.

 Just remember, we are defined by our actions—just ask my man Forrest Gump.